Routine use cases

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"How to keep a face yoga session realistic during neck-aware practice" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: neck aware practice" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during neck-aware practice", the next step should fit the reader's actual day.
-In a comparison between saved videos and an app-led routine, "How to keep a face yoga session realistic during neck-aware practice" is usually a practical decision rather than a promise hunt.
+For "Realistic session: neck aware practice", the next step should fit the reader's actual day.
+In a comparison between saved videos and an app-led routine, "Realistic session: neck aware practice" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep the habit small enough to repeat tomorrow, so the first move should be observable: use a tool or guide only after the actual question is clear.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during neck-aware practice", the article.
+If that choice makes the next session easier to repeat for "Realistic session: neck aware practice", the article has done its job.
+If "Realistic session: neck aware practice" only creates more searching, pause before adding another.

 Section 2